 Well they might of course sort themselves out but the recent authoritative REC “Report on Jobs” for July 2016 makes grim reading.

-This survey, from mid July, of recruiters (very much at the front line) across all sectors (from Blue Collar to Executive) states that “permanent placements have fallen at the sharpest rate in over seven years”.
+There was a survey completed from PMI that took place in mid July, of recruiters (very much at the front line) across all sectors (from Blue Collar to Executive) states that “permanent placements have fallen at the sharpest rate in over seven years”.